 Absolute Value in the Real World Maze

-I know we talked about math mazes above, but there’s one more that you need to consider: Absolute Value in the Real World Maze.
+When it comes to applying the concept of absolute value, these Absolute Value in the Real World Mazes are a time-saving resource.
 This set of 3 mazes can be a great addition to the unit, especially as students get more comfortable finding the absolute value of numbers.
 This activity helps students see what this looks like in the real world.
 It helps make this idea less theoretical and more relevant to their life.

 War Card Game for Absolute Value